-- Gnosticism, Esotericism, Mysticism (GEM) Certificate from the Department of Religion.
-One-time stipend of \$5,000. - Certificate in the Study of Women, Gender, and Sexuality from the Center for the Study of Women, Gender, Sexuality (CSWGS).
-One-time stipend of \$5,000. - 3CT Certificate Funding Opportunities; Graduate Certificate Program; One-time stipend of \$5,000. - Instructor of Record in a Freshman Writing Intensive Seminar (FWIS) administered by the Program in Writing and Communication (PWC). - Tutoring work at the Center for Written, Oral, and Visual Communication (CWOVS). - Research Travel Support limited funds are available for students to travel to present at conferences.
-A Graduate Travel Request must be submitted prior to travel (see page X).
+- Conference and Research Travel Support limited funds are available for students to travel to present at conferences.
+Funding is facilitiated through the Dean's office.
+Information can be found at https://humanities.rice.edu/student-life/graduatestudents/funding-for-research. - Gnosticism, Esotericism, Mysticism (GEM) Certificate from the Department of Religion.
+Students can apply for a \$5,000 stipend upon completion of requirements.
+Stipends are awarded based on availability of funds. - Certificate in the Study of Women, Gender, and Sexuality from the Center for the Study of Women, Gender, Sexuality (CSWGS).
+One-time stipend of \$5,000 upon completion. - 3CT Certificate Funding Opportunities; Graduate Certificate Program;.
+Students can apply for a competitive \$5,000 stipend upon completion of requirements. - Instructor of Record in a Freshman Writing Intensive Seminar (FWIS) administered by the Program in Writing and Communication (PWC). - Tutoring work at the Center for Written, Oral, and Visual Communication (CWOVS).